nick-jones/php-ucd/README.md

 ## Installation

-You can install this extension via [composer](http://getcomposer.org):
+You can install this library via [composer](http://getcomposer.org):

 `composer require nick-jones/php-ucd`